Mjz86/C_colon/mcc.md

 retoffset= least value in return enum.

-catchoffset= least value in catc enum.
+catchoffset= least value in catch enum.

 the values are calculated as constants to offset the table.